nosqlgeek/aimm-filestore/README.md

-# A simple Python implementation of a file store
+# A simple file store service that allows storing artifact images and more

 This service allows you to store, retrieve and delete files with a unique key.